tchala981/odin-recipes/README.md

 # odin-recipes

-A project to practice and brush up basic html, css concepts.
+A project to practice and brush up basic html concepts.

 Creating it as a part of going through The Odin Project course.